 Little Racers STREET fuses the fun-oriented simplicity of top-down racing games with the excitement of street racing, and the results couldn’t be better!
 Experience thrilling high speed races, and drift like never before along more than 200 different events.
 With varied weather conditions affecting handling, you’ll need precise driving to reach the first places, and success!

-Don’t forget that Blink Bundle’s The Hidden Gems Bundle will only be available for little less than fourteen days, so don’t wait too long; unless you enjoy paying full price for indie games, that is.
+Don’t forget that Blink Bundle’s The Hidden Gems Bundle will only be available for a little less than fourteen days, so don’t wait too long; unless you enjoy paying full price for indie games, that is.
 Nothing wrong with that, but since a bundle has been made available and all – might as well, right?